mitsuhiko/lucumr/2024/6/26/what-is-self-hosted.rst

 directly against Cloudflare or similar services is that they give you higher level abstractions than you would find otherwise.
 You don't have to think about scaling workers, you don't have to think about scaling databases.
-The downside of course is that it locks you against that platform.
+The downside of course is that it locks you into that platform.

 But what would be necessary to have your “own Cloudflare” thing you can run once and then run all your cool mini CGI like scripts above?
 We miss